top of page

 Enjoying huge views of the Aorere Valley and the stunning Douglas mountain range, Te Whare o Kea is nestled up a1km driveway, 2km from the start of the Heaphy Track at 1288 Aorere Valley Road.
 Allow just over two and a half hours to drive there from Nelson.

-Once there, enjoy the vast night sky and spectacular sunrises and sunsets that light up the Douglas Range.
+Once there, enjoy the vast night sky and spectacular sunrises and sunsets lighting up the Douglas Range.

 The Whare is well designed and basic.
 It sleeps two people comfortably on a queen mattress in the loft.
-If need be, two (not too tall) others can sleep on the bench squabs (160cm and 180cm long).
-Facilities in separate buildings include a gas hot shower, composting loo and a well equipped kitchen with a gas cooker.
+If need be, two (not very tall) others can sleep on the bench squabs (160cm and 180cm long).
+Facilities in separate buildings include a gas hot shower, composting loo and a well equipped kitchen with a gas cooker and hot water.

 The Whare has solar powered lights and USB phone charge inputs.
 There is phone reception.

-Guests must bring their own linen, clean up after themselves and remove all their rubbish.
-Cleaning can be arranged if absolutely needed for $80.00.
+Guests must bring their own sleeping bag/sheets/pillowcases and towels, clean up after themselves and remove all their rubbish.
+Pillows, a duvet and blankets are available.
+Cleaning and linen can be arranged if absolutely needed, $25 for linen and $80 for cleaning.

-Frequented by kea,the Whare is in a great location for exploring the alpine tops of Mt Stevens, the Heaphy Track and the iconic Salisbury Bridge and waterfall.
-It is also a lovely place to simply relax in and is not far from tea, coffee and cake at the historic Langford Store in Bainham.
+Frequented by kea flying overhead, Te Whare is in a great location for exploring the alpine tops of Mt Stevens, the Heaphy and Kaituna Tracks, the iconic Salisbury Bridge and waterfall and tea, coffee and cake at the historic Langford Store in Bainham!
+It is also a great place to simply relax in.

 Te Whare has supported the Top o' the South Lead Heads and their work for the Kea Conservation Trust removing poisonous lead components from back country structures.
 Guest payments also help fund cameras for the Trust. https://www.keaconservation.co.nz/.
-To date Te Whare has raised $9,000.00 for the Trust, enough to remove lead from approx 4 buildings.
+To date Te Whare has raised over $17,000 for kea conservation.

 Whatungarongaro te tangata toitū te whenua